alshariarmithu/Numerical-Methods-Assignment/README.md

 <ol><h3><li>Runge-Kutta Method:</li></h3><p>A numerical method to solve ordinary differential equations (ODEs), particularly useful for initial value problems.
 The 4th-order Runge-Kutta method (RK4) is the most commonly used and provides a good balance between accuracy and computational efficiency.
 We want to
 solve the first-order ODE: dy/dx=f(x,y) with an initial condition 𝑦(𝑥0)=𝑦0</p></ol>
 <h2>Matrix Inversion</h2>
-<p>Matrix Inversion generally implements matrix inversion using Gauss-Jordan elimination by augmenting the matrix with the identity matrix.</p>
+<p>Matrix Inversion generally implements matrix inversion using Gauss-Jordan elimination by augmenting the matrix with the identity matrix.The input matrix is checked first to determine if it is invertible.
+If the input matrix is not square matrix or if the upper triangular form of the matrix contain 0 as a diagonal element then the matrix is not invertible.
+If the matrix is invertible then the matrix (A) is augmented with its corresponding identity matrix([A:I]).
+Then reduced row echelon form of the augmented matrix is found([I:A-1 ]).
+Thus, the augmented part of the resultant matrix is our inverse of input matrix. </p>
 <h2>How to use</h2>

 ```bash